How to Bury Carbon? Let Plants Do the Dirty Work

 There would be a tidy symmetry in this approach.
 Much of our current climate woes come from digging up and burning ancient plants that transformed into fossil fuels.
 “Making synthetic peat deposits would be like reversing the fossil-fuel industry,” Martienssen says.
 “It would be running the process backward and doing something a bit more natural.”

 The biggest obstacle to using duckweed for climate control is the magnitude of the job.
 Really, that is the existential obstacle to any proposed geoengineering scheme, because the scale of human greenhouse emissions is so ridiculously vast.
 Last year, human activities released the equivalent of 43 billion tons of carbon dioxide, according to an analysis by the climate-research group Carbon Brief; that’s the mass of a good-size mountain.
-A bit over half that amount gets absorbed the land and water, leaving an extra 19 billion tons floating around in the atmosphere.
+A bit over half that amount gets absorbed by the land and water, leaving an extra 19 billion tons floating around in the atmosphere.

 As Martienssen’s calculations show, there is no easy way to make that much carbon disappear, even with the help of fast-growing plants.
 At the Salk Institute for Biological Sciences in La Jolla, California, plant biologist Wolfgang Busch thinks that Martienssen has the right idea but is approaching it the wrong way, or at least, not the easiest way.
 Cultivating duckweed would require creating a vast new industry.
 Busch points out that we already have a global infrastructure of plants that could be adapted to reduce carbon emissions—farms.